uncopenweb/jsonic/doc/js.rst

       :return: A deferred callback with an object matching the :ref:`/version schema <version-schema>` or an errback with an :class:`Error` object
       :rtype: `dojo.Deferred`_

+   .. method:: pause(args)

+      Immediately pauses all output and commands on a channel.
+Fails when the channel is already paused.

+      :param args: Object with the following properties:

+         channel (optional)
+            String name of the channel.
+Defaults to :const:`default` if not specified.

+      :type args: object
+      :return: A deferred callback with a invoked with no parameters when the pause command is processed (before) and invoked with a complete flag when the pause is processed successfully (true) or not (false)
+      :rtype: :class:`JSonicDeferred`

+      .. versionadded:: 0.5

+   .. method:: pauseAll()

+      Immediately pauses all output and commands on all channels.

+      :return: An array of deferred callbacks with no parameters invoked before the pause is processed (before) and after the pause is processed (after)
+      :rtype: array of :class:`JSonicDeferred`

+      .. versionadded:: 0.5

    .. method:: play(args)